isa-ulisboa/greends-dms-exercises/dms_ex_04_entity_relationship.md

 **Task:**

-1. Create an Entity-Relationship Diagram (ERD) that represents the above requirements.
+Q2.
+Create an Entity-Relationship Diagram (ERD) that represents the above requirements.
 Use standard notations such as rectangles for entities, diamonds for relationships.
 In this case, also define primary keys and foreign keys for each entity in the ERD.

+> ## Submission of exercise
+> **Submit one file**:
+> 1. Submit the report in pdf format via Moodle.
+>
+> The submission in Moodle is at [Exercise 4 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=472620).